hermidalc/dragonfish/README.md

 providing species- and strain-level contribution to these functional abundances.

 Dragonfish uses [Pufferfish + Puffaligner + Cedar](https://github.com/COMBINE-lab/pufferfish)
-at it's core, written by the COMBINE-lab.
-It is inspired by [AGAMEMNON](https://github.com/ivlachos/agamemnon), but it's design and functionality goes significantly further.
+at it's core, written by the [COMBINE-lab](https://github.com/COMBINE-lab).
+It is inspired by [AGAMEMNON](https://github.com/ivlachos/agamemnon), but it's design and functionality go significantly further.

 ## Installation